 The Impact of COVID-19 on Colleges and Universities

-With the global spread of the novel coronavirus, or COVID-19, higher education has had to fundamentally shift its delivery by moving all on-campus courses to 100% online platforms during the first quarter of 2020.
+With the global spread of the novel coronavirus, or COVID-19, higher education had to fundamentally shift its delivery by moving all on-campus courses to 100% online platforms during much of 2020.

-The impact of the global pandemic has not left universities and colleges unscathed: numerous challenges have hampered the sudden move online, such as technical difficulties, access to technology, communication difficulties between students and faculty dispersed across different time zones, and changing daily schedules.
+The impact of the global pandemic has not left universities and colleges unscathed: Challenges have hampered some institutions who were not prepared for the sudden move online, such as technical difficulties, access to technology, communication difficulties between students and faculty dispersed across different time zones, and changing daily schedules.

 Based on these events, thought leaders have called for a reimagining of higher education to better serve students into the future.
 Some suggestions have included: